Debugging and testing

 The method expect(…).toHaveTransaction()

-checks that the list of transactions has a transaction matching certain properties you specify:
+checks that the list of transactions contains a transaction matching certain properties you specify:

 toEqualCell